dyne/Zenroom/bindings/javascript/README.md

 zenroom.init(encrypt_secret_to_many).zenroom_exec()
 ```

-Returns **[object](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Object)** the zenroom module
+Returns **[object](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Object)** as zenroom module

 ### reset

-Reset the setted options already provided and cleans up the zenroom module
+Reset the options previously set, and cleans up the zenroom module.

-It is usually the last method of the chain, but like the other methods returns
+This is can easily be the last method of the chain.
+Just like the
-the zenroom module itself, so can be used for other calls if you need to make more
+other methods, it returns the zenroom module itself, so it can be
-executions in a row
+used for other calls if you need to run more executions in a row.

 #### Examples